seif7666/Web-based-Calculator/README.md

 # Web-based-Calculator
-A calculator developed using Vue Js and Spring boot
+A calculator developed using Vue Js and Spring boot.

+Frontend depends on Vue CDN.